mikefreno/FlexLove/README.md

 ### Coming Soon
 The following features are currently being actively developed:
+- **Animations**: Simple to use animations for UI transitions and effects
 - **Generic Image Support**: Enhanced image rendering capabilities and utilities

 ## Features